CBshmear/so-progressive/README.md

 To run the app, use the command "NPM RUN START" This will build your webpack and initialize the application.
+Here is a link to the deployed application:  https://so-progressive.herokuapp.com/

 ## Credits
 For this project I recieved some help from the great Charles Werness